Getting to Know Your Neighborhood: Inman Square

 Although it’s a bit of a walk from Inman Square, Broadway Bicycle School is worth a trip.
-Established in 1972, this collectively owned full-service bicycle repair shop sells new and used bikes, parts, and accessories and offers classes on bicycle repair.
-While the brand selection isn’t huge—the shop sells mostly Marin bikes—there is an inventory of new and reconditioned city-style hybrid and mountain bikes, street bikes, and commuter bikes.
+Established in 1972, this collectively owned full-service bicycle repair shop sells new and used bikes, parts, and accessories, and offers classes on bicycle repair.
+While the brand selection isn’t huge—the shop sells mostly commuter and hybrid bikes by Brooklyn Bicycle Company—there is an inventory of new and a few reconditioned city-style hybrid and mountain bikes, street bikes, and commuter bikes.
 They also sell Brompton bikes, a folding bike suited for apartment dwellers.
-You can rent bikes ($30 daily, $120 weekly) and they’ll give you a free estimate before doing any repair work.
-Repairing a flat takes only 15 minutes and $19.
+The shop plans to resurrect its bike rental program ($40 daily) this summer, and they’ll give you a free estimate before doing any repair work.
+Repairing a flat takes only 15 minutes and costs about $25.

 Olé Mexican Grill

 11 Springfield St.

 This bustling Mexican restaurant on a quiet side street is anything but ordinary.
 The guacamole couldn’t be fresher—waiters slice and mash fragrant avocados at your table—and the pitchers of sangria couldn’t be fruitier.
 Try the slow-cooked pork carnitas or pan-seared marinated duck breast with mole Maria.
 You’ll find a small but delicious list of Mexican cocktails, too.
 The restaurant also offers takeout and delivery.
 Outdoor dining is available during warm weather months.

 Punjabi Dhaba Indian Café